Graduate School of Management, Globis University

-Graduate School of Management, Globis University (グロービス経営大学院大学, gurōbisu keiei daigakuin daigaku) is a graduate business school with campuses in Tokyo, Osaka, Nagoya, Fukuoka, Sendai, Yokohama, and Mito in Japan and Singapore, Bangkok, and San Francisco internationally.
+Graduate School of Management, Globis University (グロービス経営大学院大学, gurōbisu keiei daigakuin daigaku) is a graduate business school with campuses in Tokyo, Osaka, Nagoya, Fukuoka, Sendai, Yokohama, and Mito in Japan and Singapore, Bangkok, San Francisco, and Brussels internationally.
 Globis University started as a private education venture, Globis Management School, in 1992 by Japanese entrepreneur Yoshito Hori, later gaining official university status in 2006.
-Globis University is Japan's largest graduate business school, with an annual intake of 1,050 MBA students and enrollment of 2,624 students in 2021.
+Globis University is Japan's largest graduate business school, with an annual intake of 1,100 MBA students and total enrolment of 2,525 students in 2024.

 The university offers part-time and online MBA degree programs in English or Japanese and a full-time degree MBA program in English.

 History

 GLOBIS Management School

 Globis Management School was established as a private, non-accredited business school in Tokyo by Globis Corporation and its founder Yoshito Hori in 1992.
 It would form the basis for the later establishment of Graduate School of Management, Globis University.
 Hori, while doing his MBA at Harvard Business School from 1989 until 1991, observed that entrepreneurs in the US had access to a business environment highly conducive to start-ups.
 Aiming to nurture a similar environment in Japan, he set out to create a business centered around an ecosystem of knowledge, people and capital.

 Hori had initially approached his alma mater regarding opening a franchise in Japan but was turned down, leading to the establishment of an independent business school.
 A licensing agreement was made, however, allowing Harvard case studies to be used at GLOBIS Management School.
 The school started with 800,000 yen (about $7,000 USD) in capital and a single marketing course taught at a small rented classroom in Shibuya.
 Additional business subjects such as finance were soon introduced, all structured around the case study method, which was quite novel in Japan at the time.

 In 1993 a campus in Osaka was opened.
 By 1996 the curriculum had been expanded to allow the establishment of a joint MBA program with the University of Leicester.
 The first part of the program consisted of classes taught by Globis Management School in Japanese at locations in Tokyo and Osaka or by correspondence.
 The second part of the program was provided in English by Leicester Business School by correspondence.
 The joint MBA program would continue until January 2008.

 In 2003 the Graduate Diploma in Business Administration (GDBA) was launched, a non-degree program and predecessor to the MBA degree offered after university status was attained.
 GDBA was discontinued in 2013 with a total of 220 students having graduated.